Mac McCaughan: Merge Records

 McCaughan and his Superchunk bandmate Laura Ballance co-founded the independent record label Merge Records in 1989 as a way to release music by Superchunk, and other artist friends.
 The label has been a significant success, releasing music by artists from around the world – a diverse "cross section of pop music, or at least alt or indie music," including titles by such bands as Arcade Fire, The Magnetic Fields and Spoon, and some of its releases reaching the top 10 on the Billboard music charts.

 McCaughan was a contributor to the 2009 book Our Noise - The Story of Merge Records by John Cook.

 Other activity

 On October 24, 2007, McCaughan gave expert witness testimony in the U.S. Senate Commerce Committee on the topic "The Future of Radio".

 Personal life

 McCaughan lives in Chapel Hill, North Carolina with his wife and children.
 He graduated from Columbia College of Columbia University in 1990.
+McCaughan’s daughter Oona went to Tulane University and is a popular podcast host and content creator at Barstool Sports.
 His younger brother Matt McCaughan is a drummer best known for his work with Bon Iver.